Larsvanderlaan/causalGLM-depreciated-/README.md

 So far, this package supports:

 1. Conditional average treatment effect estimation with "spCATE".
 (Causal semiparametric linear regression with general link functions)
-2. Conditional odds ratio estimation between two binary variables with "spOR:.
+2. Conditional odds ratio estimation between two binary variables with "spOR".
 (Causal semiparametric logistic regression)
 3. Conditional relative risk regression for nonnegative outcomes and a binary treatment with "spRR":.
 (Causal semiparametric poisson/relative-risk regression with general link functions)

 The functions are easy to use.
 The only required input from users is the data (of course) and a R-formula object (just like glm) for the CATE/OR/RR.